Windows Event Log

 </Input>

-This configuration, similar to the extended configuration above, lists event IDs associated with the detection of malicious lateral movements.
-It is based on the security research conducted by the CERT (Computer Emergency Response Team) cybersecurity researchers on Detecting Lateral Movement through Tracking Event Logs.
+Similar to the extended configuration above, this configuration defines groups of event IDs associated with detecting malicious lateral movements.
+It is based on the Computer Emergency Response Team (CERT) research on Detecting Lateral Movement through Tracking Event Logs.

 # define Security Events